Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: The MVN Best-Population-Selection Problem

 \section{The MVN Best-Population-Selection Problem}

-In this section, we apply the results of Section \ref{sec:Characterization-of-the} to the important special case of MVN-distributed rewards with an arbitrary positive definite covariance matrix.
-We establish the $\sqrt{n}$-scaling of the value and the minimax decision rule in Proposition \ref{lem:(Risk-and-Value}, which will be used as the benchmark for the asymptotic approximation in the subsequent section.
+In this section, we apply the results of Section \ref{sec:Characterization-of-the} to the important special case of MVN-distributed rewards with an arbitrary positive definite (p.d.) covariance matrix.
+We establish two main results for the MVN selection problem in this section.
+First result, Proposition \ref{prop:Scaling}, is the $\sqrt{n}$-scaling of the value and the minimax decision rule.
+Second result, Proposition \ref{prop:Prop2}, is the continuity of the MVN-MMR decision rule and value in the covariance matrix, respectively.
+These results will be used to establish the large-sample approximation results of the exact MMR problem in the subsequent section.